aldumas/kb/ruby/topics.md

 implicit vs explicit conversion methods, e.g. to_s vs to_str, to_i vs to_int, etc. Checking presence of implicit conversion methods for duck typing???

-guaging code - how well does it express the idea?
+gauging code - how well does it express the idea?

+How can you set self for code that runs in a passed-in block?
+E.g. execute { a_method }, how to set self for the self.a_method call.

 ---
 References: